Health Testing

 Patella Scoring

-All breeding dogs as off January 2025 are now assesed at 12mths or older by a specalist vet and form lodged with OFA (Orthopedic Foundation for Animals.)
+All our Prefix breeding dogs are assesed at 12mths or older by a qualified vet.

-Dogs used in our Breeding Program must score a Grade 1 under OFA scoring to be used in our program.
+Dogs used in our Breeding Program must score a 0-1 Grade under this system our vet uses.
 (Note all young dogs have soft bones up to 12mths of age and the Patella must be protected during this time to avoid injury.
 Eg jumping on and off lounges/beds, doing zoomies are to be avoided.
+All current breeding dogs have scored 0/0 Patella Grades we are extremely happy to report.
+(Proof of Vet reports available to all approved puppy owners)

 Hips and Elbow Scoring